-Ruah Community Services takes privacy very seriously.
-Below is some information about what information we collect, why we collect it and how we use it.
-All information we collect and the way in which we use it is in accordance with the Privacy Act, 13 Australian Privacy Principles, and Notifiable Data Breach Scheme.
-If you have any questions regarding your privacy please call or email us, 13 78 24 or firstname.lastname@example.org.
+Ruah Community Services takes your privacy very seriously.
+This page provides some details about what information we collect, why we collect it and how we use it.
+All information we collect and the way in which we use it is in accordance with Australian legislation andbest practice including the Privacy Act, 13 Australian Privacy Principles, and Notifiable Data Breach Scheme.

-Our Privacy, Confidentiality and Consent Procedure applies to all personal and sensitive information collected, received, or held by Ruah about clients, donors, job applicants, volunteers, contractors, and employees (for purposes unrelated to their employment agreement).
+Ruah’s Privacy, Confidentiality and Consent Procedure applies to all personal and sensitive information collected, received, or held by Ruah about our clients, donors, job applicants, volunteers, contractors, and employees (for purposes unrelated to their employment agreement).

 What information do we collect?

-We will always notify you either at the time or before we collect information.
-We will only collect information that is necessary for, or directly related to, Ruah’s work.
-Where information is collected for research and /or evaluation purposes, additional consents will be sought.
-Personal information will be collected from the individual directly (or if information is received by referrals, the information will be checked with the client).
-In addition, staff will only collect sensitive information with the individual’s informed consent.
+We will only collect information that is necessary for, or directly related to, Ruah’s work and we will always notify you either at the time or before we collect information.
+Personal information will be collected directly from the individual.
+(If information is received by referrals, the information will be checked with the client).
+Staff will only collect sensitive information with the individual’s informed consent.
+If the information is collected for research and /or evaluation purposes, additional consent will be sought.

-Consent and confidentiality are fundamental rights that must be available to all people accessing services.
+Consent and confidentiality are the fundamental rights of everyone accessing Ruah’s services.
 Staff obtain informed consent before collecting information, disclosing personal information, or providing services.

 To provide informed consent, clients need to understand:

-• the right to change and withdraw consent at any time, and
+- the right to change and withdraw consent at any time

 When do we use or disclose personal information?